CodinGame/advanced-python-features-playground/markdowns/article.md

 @[combinations]({ "stubs": ["itertools_combinations.py"], "command": "python3 itertools_combinations.py" })

-`itertools` also contains utility functions such as `chain`, which takes iterables and creates a new iterator that returns elements from the given iterables sequentially, as a single sequence:
+`itertools` also contains utility functions such as [`chain`](https://docs.python.org/3/library/itertools.html#itertools.chain), which takes iterables and creates a new iterator that returns elements from the given iterables sequentially, as a single sequence:

 @[chain]({ "stubs": ["itertools_chain.py"], "command": "python3 itertools_chain.py" })

 # Packing / Unpacking

-The `*` operator, known as the unpack or splat operator allows very convenient transformations, going from list or tuples to separate variables or arguments and conversely.
+The `*` operator, known as the unpack or splat operator allows very convenient transformations, going from lists or tuples to separate variables or arguments and conversely.

 @[Extended Iterable Unpacking]({"stubs": ["unpacking.py"], "command": "python3 unpacking.py"})